HewlettPackard/swarm-learning/examples/nih/README.md

 NIH
 ========

-This example runs NIH dataset [1] on the Swarm Learning platform.
-It uses TensorFlow as the backend.
+The purpose is this example is to show case Swarm usecase with real world NIH dataset [1].
+NIH dataset is a well known health care dataset.
+NIH dataset has complex xray images, it is a challenge task to meet better metrics on this datset.

-The code for this example has been taken from multiple kaggle kernels and modified to run on a Swarm Learning platform.
+The data processing and model code for this example has been taken from multiple kaggle kernels and modified to run on a Swarm Learning platform.

 This example uses node specific biased data and one common test data.
 The Machine Learning program, after conversion to Swarm Learning for the TensorFlow-based Keras platform, is in `examples/nih/model`.
 The TensorFlow-based file is called `nih_tf.py`.